openkfw/TruSpace/doc/Admin Guide/Setup TruSpace/Connecting to other nodes.md

   ```
   /ip4/<peer_ip>/tcp/4001/p2p/<ipfs_peer_id>
   ```
 - If you have a custom swarm key for your private IPFS network, add the swarm key to the `/volumes/ipfs0/swarm.key` file.
 This is optional; if no swarm key is provided, the default public IPFS network will be used.
-You can optionally provide the path of your swarm key file in the script command so it can be copied automatically.
+You can optionally provide the path of your swarm key file in the script command so the file can be copied into the `/volumes/ipfs0/` directory automatically.
 The swarm key should look something like this:
   ```
   /key/swarm/psk/1.0.0/
   /base16/